ccomkhj/ImageDatasetManager/readme.md

 - **Register new datasets**: Upload and process images and annotations to create new datasets.
 - **Merge datasets**: Combine existing datasets with new data and split them into training and validation sets.
 - **Filter annotations**: Apply custom filters to datasets to extract specific data based on conditions.
+- **Validate annotations**: Validate dataset and spot the potential issues.
 - **AWS S3 Integration**: Load existing datasets from S3 and upload the processed datasets back to S3.

 ## Project Structure